J.M. Dent & Sons, Ltd (London, UK)

 The title page with the bound-in tissue over the facing illustration.

-The printer’s mark on the last page in the book.
+The printer’s mark on the last page of the book.

 The binding and design of the Temple Classics set it apart from many other similar series, in this case, dark blue leatherette with decorative gold stamping remaining unchanged from the earlier edition above.